mui/material-ui/docs/data/base/components/menu/menu.md

 `MenuItemUnstyled` can set the following classes:

 - `Mui-disabled` - set when the MenuItem has the `disabled` prop
-- `Mui-focusVisible` - set when the MenuItem is highligthed via keyboard navigation This is a polyfill for the native `:focus-visible` pseudoclass as it's not available in Safari.
+- `Mui-focusVisible` - set when the MenuItem is highligthed via keyboard navigation.
+  This is a polyfill for the native `:focus-visible` pseudoclass as it's not available in Safari.

 ## The useMenu and useMenuItem hooks